AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 one block for every batch/source combination when biological spike tensors are sparse; other shapes retain the general forward kernel.

+Set ``use_fixed4_input_forward=true`` to select a fixed-four gather forward for input populations with exactly four incoming edges per postsynaptic neuron.
+One thread owns each ``(batch, post)`` output and writes all four basis values without scatter atomics.
+Selection is derived from connectivity structure rather than population name; nonqualifying populations retain grouped/general forwarding.
+The default is ``false`` to preserve prior mixed-precision summation semantics.
+Backward continues to use the source-CSR path, preserving canonical trainable-weight gradients and the no-activity-gradient contract.

 The optimization exchanges startup time and a small amount of persistent GPU memory for faster batch-32 BPTT.
 Measured examples include a 55.7% update-time reduction on a 66,658-neuron network on A100-PCIE-40GB and a 37.9% reduction on a 19,570-neuron network on RTX 3090.
 The corresponding peak-memory increases were 0.54% and 0.09%.